Formoterol (top), (R,R)-(−)-formoterol (center) and (S,S)-(+)-formoterol (bottom) | |

 (verify) |

 Formoterol, also known as eformoterol, is a long-acting β2 agonist (LABA) used as a bronchodilator in the management of asthma and chronic obstructive pulmonary disease (COPD).
 Formoterol has an extended duration of action (up to 12 h) compared to short-acting β2 agonists such as salbutamol (albuterol), which are effective for 4 h to 6 h.
-LABAs such as formoterol are used as "symptom controllers" to supplement prophylactic corticosteroid therapy.
-A "reliever" short-acting β2 agonist (e.g., salbutamol) is still required, since LABAs are not recommended for the treatment of acute asthma.
+Formoterol has a relatively rapid onset of action compared to other LABAs, and is effective within 2-3 minutes.[2]
+The 2022 Global Initiative for Asthma report [3] recommends a combination formoterol/inhaled corticosteroid inhaler as both a preventer and reliever treatment for asthma in adults.
+In children, a short-acting β2 adrenergic agonist (e.g., salbutamol) is still recommended.

-It was patented in 1972 and came into medical use in 1998.[2]
+It was patented in 1972 and came into medical use in 1998.[4]
+It is available as a generic medication.[5]
 It is also marketed in the combination formulations budesonide/formoterol and mometasone/formoterol.

 In November 2005, the US Food and Drug Administration (FDA) released a health advisory alerting the public to findings that show the use of long-acting β2 agonists could lead to a worsening of wheezing symptoms in some patients.[3]